yossev/PomoKitty/README.md

-# KittyDoro , The Productivity App
+# PomoKitty , The Productivity App
 **Inspired by imissmylibrary.com , i made this website in a reactJS Learning Sprint , made to feel cozy and aesthetic , I hope you love it 🤎**

 # Features